MonteTW/bcit-linux/README.md

 nvim your-file-name.yaml # please change the name
 ```

-3. paste in the following context into the yaml file
+3. Paste in the following context into your yaml file
 ```bash
 #cloud-config
 users: